Publications & Press

 Attending the SPIE Medical Imaging Conference 2025 was a valuable experience for my career development.
 Presenting my work allowed me to showcase my research and receive constructive feedback, which helped me make significant progress.
 It also provided a unique opportunity to engage with other professionals in the field, learn about their work, and gain insights that expanded my knowledge and perspective.

-Febuary 2025
+February 2025

 Enhanced performance characteristics of digital PET for small feature detection relative to non-digital PET